SandeR2012/explore-flask/chapters/views.md

 ```
 \end{codelisting}

-This should work just like Reddit’s multi-reddit system.
+This should work just like Reddit's multi-reddit system.
 This same method can be used to make any URL converter we can dream of.

 ## Summary

 * The `@login_required` decorator from Flask-Login helps you limit views to authenticated users.
 * The Flask-Cache extension gives you a bunch of decorators to implement various methods of caching.
-* We can develop custom view decorators to help us organize our code and stick to DRY (Don’t Repeat Yourself) coding principals.
+* We can develop custom view decorators to help us organize our code and stick to DRY (Don't Repeat Yourself) coding principals.
-* Custom URL converters can be a great way to implement creative features involving URL’s.
+* Custom URL converters can be a great way to implement creative features involving URL's.